jasonmcaffee/nn/README.md

 ```

 ## Requirements
-### Node 7.0
+### Node >= 6.0
-I plan on providing a browser and legacy node version soon, but for now node 7 is required.
+Node 7 provides native Proxy, but 6.x will use a polyfill to emulate Proxy.